 Are Businesses Ready for the Impending AMP8 Uplift Nationwide?

-As we fast approach March 2025, we also fast approach the impending AMP8 delivery cycle for the UK’s Water utility companies to face something they’ve never had to before.
+March 2025 is fast approaching; as is the impending AMP8 delivery cycle for the UK’s water utility companies - meaning they will need to face something they’ve never had to before.
 The next five years are critical, with nationwide investment rising from £56B In AMP7 to a whopping £88b in AMP8.
 Some sources suggest this may be as high as £96b.

 This level of growth is unheard of in the past in the sector, and maybe this reflects a lack of suitable investment since the privatisation of the industry, with the pressure now on from regulators Ofwat and the Environment agency to finally get this right.
 The Environment Agency reported in 2023, there were a total of 464,056 sewage discharges into English rivers, waterways, and seas, averaging 1,271 sewage spills per day.
 This is a 53% increase from 2022.The current projections for 2024 will see a further increase.
 With enough media attention in the last two years and crackdowns from the regulators, we are now expecting the next five years in the industry to see an increase in work across infrastructure, non-infrastructure, repair and maintenance as well as all support behind this from contractors and consultancies nationwide.